-- Item 4: Description of Quantitative Models, Tactical Strategies, Trading Discretion, and Model Portfolios were enhanced.
-RAUM and AUM was updated. - Item 5: Disclosures pertaining to the receipt of compensation relating to the Fund were added. - Item 6: Disclosures with respect to Performance-Based Fees were enhanced. - Item 7: Disclosures with respect to types of Clients were enhanced. - Item 8: Certain risks of investing were added. - Item 12: Brokerage Execution disclosures were enhanced, include trade allocation practices and the handling of trade errors.
+- Item 4: RAUM and AUM were updated. - Item 5: Disclosures pertaining to the process required for Clients to request refunds for account terminations were added. - Item 6: Disclosures with respect to Performance-Based Fees were enhanced. - Item 7: Disclosures with respect to types of Clients were enhanced. - Item 8: Certain risks of investing were added. - Item 10: Disclosures with respect to certain outside business activities were added. - Item 12: Brokerage Execution disclosures were enhanced, including with respect to directed brokerage arrangements .

-This Brochure will be delivered to Clients.
+This Brochure will be delivered to Clients, as required.
 A copy of this Brochure, as well as MSCM's Form CRS disclosure for retail Clients, is available for download from SEC's website at www.adviserinfo.sec.gov.